Viscoelastic dynamics of a soft strip subject to a large deformation: Low-frequency dynamics

 Unlike compression, the flexural dynamics displays a remarkable sensitivity to the application of a static stress.
 At 10~Hz, our measurements indicate that the velocity goes from 2~m/s at $\lambda=1$ up to 7~m/s at $\lambda=1.8$.
 Interestingly, the static stress triggers a bifurcation in the dispersion behavior.
 For instance, as illustrated in Figure~\ref{fig:LowFrequency}C, when $\lambda\approx 1$ (dark blue symbols), the flexural wave is highly dispersive.
 Its velocity grows from 0~m/s in the quasi-static limit to around 5~m/s at 100~Hz.
 In contrast, for $\lambda=1.8$, the velocity becomes nearly independent of frequency, \textit{i.e.} the propagation is non-dispersive.
 This is characteristic of the transition from a flexural beam regime to a string-like regime, governed by the tension in the material.

 This effect can be captured by getting back to the simple Euler-Bernoulli model~\cite{doyle1989wave}:

-with $A=bh$ the strip cross-sectional area, $I=hb^3/12$ the second moment of area~\footnote{Note that this moment corresponds to the bending in the $(x_1,x_3)$ plane.} and $\sigma$ the applied tension.
+with $A=bh$ the strip cross-sectional area, $I=hb^3/12$ the second moment of area~\footnote{Note that this moment corresponds to the bending in the $(x_1,x_3)$ plane.} and $\sigma$ the uniaxial stress due to the applied tension force.
 Assuming a propagative solution with wavenumber $k$, one obtains the following dispersion relation:

 From this expression, it is possible to identify a non-dimensional parameter $\gamma=A\sigma^2/4\rho E I \omega^2$ which renders the competition between tension and bending, and evidences the existence of the two aforementioned regimes.
 When the strip is not stretched, $\sigma=0$ and $\gamma$ vanishes.
 The phase velocity of flexural waves writes: